-A commodious and excellent hotel in the town, and several lodging-houses near the strand, afford accommodation to visiters resorting hither during the bathing season, who are chiefly attracted by the romantic scenery and fine salmon fishing of the river Blackwater, which flows into the bay of Kenmare about six miles below the town.
+A commodious and excellent hotel in the town, and several lodging-houses near the strand, afford accommodation to visitors resorting hither during the bathing season, who are chiefly attracted by the romantic scenery and fine salmon fishing of the River Blackwater, which flows into the bay of Kenmare about six miles below the town.
 A news-room is supported by subscription.
-Under the hotel is a sort of market-house for potatoes, and it is expected that a regular market for provisions will be established, in consequence of the probable influx of visiters on the opening of the new road from Bantry.
+Under the hotel is a sort of market-house for potatoes, and it is expected that a regular market for provisions will be established, in consequence of the probable influx of visitors on the opening of the new road from Bantry.

 Fairs are held on Feb.
 22nd, April 17th, May 22nd, July 1st, Aug.
 15th, Sept.
 26th, Nov.
 20th, and Dec.
 15th, each of which is continued for two days.
 Fairs are also held at the village of Cross-roads, near Roughty bridge, on Jan.
 1st, March 17th, and Easter-Monday.